craftercms/docs/source/getting-started/your-first-website.rst

     :align: center
     :alt: Your First Website - Home Page

 Your site is setup, we can now start adding/editing content!
-To edit content you see on the page, click on **Edit** at the top (see above).
+To edit content you see on the page, click on the three dots next to the page url at the toolbar at the top, then select **Edit**.
 This will open a form (see below) where you can edit the page content.
 To see other ways of editing page content, see :ref:`editing-a-page`.

 .. image:: /_static/images/first-site/first-site-editing-content.jpg
     :width: 90 %